bitsoflove/pyro_translations-module/README.md

 First, you'll have to publish the config file:
 - `php artisan addon:publish bitsoflove.module.translations`

-By default, after installing this module, every admin will be able to translate all streams.
+By default, after installing this module, every admin will be able to translate all streams and all modules.
 To allow only a subset of that list, update the published config file accordingly:

 ```php